soverenio/docs/docs/administration/configuring-agent.md

 ### Setting the ports for Prometheus

---different compomemts have differently named values?--
+--different componemts have differently named values?--

 ### Sending metrics to a local Prometheus